 12. Chasing a Ghost

-Kevin was at the paper Tuesday afternoon, preparing to head home.
+Kevin was at the paper Tuesday afternoon, preparing for home.

-On Tuesday and Thursday, the highlight of Kevin’s day was watching June, Kai and Zee troop off the bus and trundle down the walkway toting all their school stuff.
+On Tuesday and Thursday, the highlight of his day was watching June, Kai and Zee troop off the bus and trundle down the walkway toting all their school stuff.

 Kevin had to wait solo on the front stoop now, the past few years having had Zee sitting beside him.